 If you have concerns about your child’s progress, you should first speak to your child’s class teacher.
 If we feel that it needs further investigation, I may arrange a meeting to discuss the needs of your child, plan their next steps and in some instances put in a request to the Local Authority for outside agency support.
 If you have additional concerns or would like more information, please make an appointment at the office, or for a less formal ‘catch up’, I try to be out on the playground each day.
 For more information on what we offer our children, please see our SEND Information Report.

 Below are some useful links, including a link to the North Somerset Local Offer, which outlines the support they provide for children and young people and their parents.
 I look forward to meeting you.

-Miss Alayna Harris, SENDCo
+Mrs Alayna Smith, SENDCo